Guest-615695028/en-reform-2026/README.md

 - Exemptions: The onely exemptions are computator programs.

 ## Examples: The Oxford 3000™ and The Oxford 5000™
-_The Oxford 3000_ is the list of the 3000 core words in English, whose expansion _The Oxford 5000_ is with 2000 words listed outside _The Oxford 3000_.
+_The Oxford 3000_ is the list of the 3000 core words in English, whose expansion includes _The Oxford 5000_ with 2000 words listed outside _The Oxford 3000_.
 Public tables shall not be coppyrighted, and dangling inflexions (such as plural -s, non-finite -ed/-ing) are converted to base words.